jmdejong/ratuil/README.md

 ### charbox

+### textbox

 The most basic element for showing text.
 It will show its given text (either in the xml or with the `set_text(text)` method) in the area that it has.
-Anything that goes outside of the available size will be cropped.

-### textbox

-Similar to charbox, but when the text is to wide it will be wrapped instead of cropped.
+The 'wrap' attribute deals how overflow is handled.
+By default, or if the value is "crop" the overflow is cropped.
+If the value is "words" then the overflow is wrapped on whitespace (using `textwrap.wrap`).

 ### hbox